Ethical marketing might seem like a contradictory concept at first. Yet, there are plenty of ethical marketing examples around.

 And finally, accountability.

 Faguo isn’t in charge of measuring its own emissions, by the way.
 This is done by the Goodplanet Foundation, an independent authoritative body.
-Having a third party verify this adds credibility.

 Customers also can learn how each aspect of Faguo’s operations contributes to the overall carbon footprint with website content like this: